-Founded in 1654 on Rockly Bay, Scarborough has been Tobago's capital since 1769 and is the commercial and cultural hub of Trinidad's smaller sister island.
+Founded in 1654 on Rockley Bay, Scarborough on the southern coast of Tobago has been the island's capital since 1769 and is the commercial and cultural hub of Trinidad's smaller sister island.
 Cruise ships and the ferry to Trinidad all disembark on the downtown waterfront.
-Fort King George, built in 1779 at the height of the conflict over the island between the British and French, still dominates the skyline of this small Caribbean city and has lovely views of the city and sea.
+Fort King George, built in 1779 at the height of the conflict over the island between the British and French, still dominates the skyline and has lovely views of the small Caribbean city and sea.
 Visitors can tour the ruins of the fort as well as the Tobago Museum, the National Fine Arts Centre, and the craft shops and art studios now occupying some of the fort's historic structures.

 Located offshore of Tobago's Pigeon Point and easily accessible, Buccoo Reef and the adjacent Nylon Pool are among the most popular tourist destinations in Tobago.
-Glass-bottom boats make the short journey from shore to reef for snorkeling outings to see live coral and reef fish, followed by a plunge into the Nylon Pool, a warm and calm patch of silky white sand behind the reef where you can jump off the boat in the middle of the lagoon and walk around in waist-deep water.
+Glass-bottom boats make the short journey from shore to reef for snorkeling outings to see live coral and reef fish, followed by a plunge into the Nylon Pool, a warm and calm patch of silky white sand behind the reef where you can jump off the boat in the middle of the lagoon and walk around in waist-deep clear water.

-A UNESCO World Heritage Site, Tobago's Main Ridge Forest Reserve is the oldest protected forest reserve in the Western Hemisphere, established in 1776 to protect rainwater supplies for the island.
-A tropical rainforest that's home to 16 species of mammals and 210 species of birds, including the rare and native white-tailed sabrewing hummingbird, the reserve protects almost 10,000 acres of Tobago, protecting many endemic species that originated on mainland South America when the island and continent were still attached, but that specialized once cut off by the sea.
-The reserve is one of the top eco-tourism destinations in the world.Continue to 5 of 8 below.
+A UNESCO World Heritage Site, Tobago's Main Ridge Forest Reserve—established in 1776 to protect rainwater supplies for the island—is the oldest protected forest reserve in the Western Hemisphere.
+A tropical rainforest that's home to about 16 species of mammals and 210 species of birds, including the rare and native White-tailed Sabrewing Hummingbird.
+The reserve encompasses almost 10,000 acres of Tobago, protecting many endemic species that originated on mainland South America when the island and continent were still attached, but that specialized once cut off by the sea.
+The reserve is one of the top eco-tourism destinations in the world.